Hyeong: Kukkiwon/WT Pumsae

-Kukkiwon-style taekwondo (and thus the World Taekwondo Federation) uses the word pumsae for form.
+Kukkiwon-style taekwondo (and thus the World Federation) uses the word pumsae for form.

 Prior to 1971, Kukkiwon-style taekwondo used a series of eight forms called the palgwae forms for color-belt forms.
 The term "pal-gwae" refers to the eight trigrams associated with the I Ching hexagrams.
 Symbolically, each form in the palgwae series corresponds to one trigram.
 Subsequent to 1971, the palgwae forms were deprecated in favor of eight taegeuk forms.
 The term taegeuk refers to the principle of the "unity of opposites".
 Though the movements in the taegeuk forms are different from those of the palgwae forms, each taegeuk form is likewise associated with a corresponding I Ching trigram.

 Kukkiwon-style taekwondo uses a series of nine forms for dan-level black belts; this series is called the yudanja series.
 The first form in the series, Koryo, was replaced by a new form of the same name in 1971, as part of the transition from the palgwae to taegeuk forms.